Date: Sat. April 18 (always the Saturday after Easter)

 Scouts can also pass off requirements 2, 3a, 4, 6 and 7a for the merit badge.
 If the scouts intend to pass off these requirements, it will work best if they come ready to show/explain/identify; there are so many groups coming through there isn't enough time to properly explain everything and then test each scout.
 It will also help give them a better experience if they have already reviewed the merit badge workbook before coming.
 The workbook is online here.

 These fees do not include any extra daily use fee charged by the park.
 You must pay these separately.
-Oregon State Parks charges $5 for day use, $30 for a 12 month pass and $50 for a 24 month pass.
+Oregon State Parks charges $5 for day use.
+12 and 24 month passes are available.

 Results will be posted on the Events & Results page a few days after the event.